-Wuhan, located at the junction of the Yangtze and the Han Rivers, is the capital of Hubei Province in central China and has developed into a major commercial and manufacturing center in China.
-According to the Wuhan Statistical Yearbook 2011, Wuhan's per capita GDP reached RMB58,961 in 2010, having shown significant growth during the period 2001 to 2010.
-Total investment in real estate in Wuhan has risen significantly from RMB11.53 billion in 2001 to RMB 101.74 billion in 2010.
+Wuhan, located at the intersection of the Yangtze and the Han Rivers, is the capital of Hubei Province in central China and has developed into a major commercial and manufacturing center in China.
+According to the Wuhan statistical annual report 2011, Wuhan's per capita GDP reached RMB67,427 in 2011, representing a significant growth during the period 2002 to 2011.
+Total investment in real estate in Wuhan rose significantly from RMB13.25 billion in 2002 to RMB 127.42 billion in 2011.

-Currently, a light rail system runs through the downtown area on the western side of the river in Wuhan, and there is a station adjacent to our Wuhan Tiandi project.
-The government plans to extend the light rail across the river linking the commercial district on the eastern side of the river by 2012.
-The new line will be about 30 km long and serve an additional 16 stations.
-A seventh bridge across the Yangtze River is under construction and is due to be completed by the end of 2011.
-Two other metro lines are scheduled for completion in 2012, bringing the total urban track length to 220 km.
-The 904-km Guangzhou-Wuhan High-Speed Railway Project was completed in 2008 and has reduced the travel time for passenger trains between these two major Chinese cities from ten to four hours.
+Our Wuhan Tiandi Project is adjacent to a station of the light rail system, which runs through the downtown area on the western side of the river.
+The government plans to extend the light rail to the northern Hankou Wholesale Market by 2013.
+Two other metro lines (Line 2 and Line 4) are under construction and scheduled for operation in 2013, bringing the total urban track length to 220 km.
+There are seven bridges across the Yangtze River in Wuhan now and other four bridges are under construction which are all expected to be completed by 2015.
+The 904-km Guangzhou-Wuhan High-Speed Railway Project was completed in 2008 and has reduced the travel time for passenger trains between these two major Chinese cities from ten hours to four hours.
 These infrastructure developments should further boost economic development in Wuhan.

-Jiang'an District Overview
+Jiang'an district overview

 The Jiang'an District, in which our Wuhan Tiandi project is located, is in the city center of Wuhan within the Hankou area.
 Hankou is the political, trading and economic center of Wuhan.
 According to the Wuhan Statistical Yearbook 2011, Jiang'an District covers an area of 64.24 square kilometers.
-In 2010, Jiang'an had a resident population of 895,635, or 9.2% of the overall Wuhan population, according to the 2010 Population Census.
+In 2011, Jiang'an had a resident population of about 915,700, or 9.1% of the overall Wuhan population, according to the Wuhan statistical bureau.